An A-Z collection of everything that is quintessentially unique about Portland.

 joan of arc statue: A massive 12 feet tall bronze statue of Joan of arc riding a horse in Portland's Laurelhurst neighborhood.

 kale: I can't think of any other city in the world that's so obsessed with kale.
-Kale bowls, kale salads, kale smoothies, kale chips.
+Kale bowls, kale salads, kale smoothies, kale chips, tee-shirts about kale, and people named Kale.

 kayaking: A hugely popular water sport on all of the rivers in and around the town.
 Kayak rental shops line the waterfront.